Wind power in the United Kingdom: Records

 December 2014 was a record breaking month for UK wind power.
 A total of 3.90 TWh of electricity was generated in the month – supplying 13.9% of the UK's electricity demand.

 On 19 October 2014, wind power supplied just under 20% of the UK's electrical energy that day.
 Additionally, as a result of eight of 16 nuclear reactors being offline for maintenance or repair, wind produced more energy than nuclear did that day.

 The week starting 16 December 2013, wind generated a record 783,886 MWh – providing 13% of Britain's total electricity needs that week.

 And on 21 December, a record daily amount of electricity was produced with 132,812 MWh generated, representing 17% of the nation's total electricity demand on that day.

 In January 2018 metered wind power peaked at over 10 GW and contributed up to a peak of 42% of the UK's total electricity supply.
 In March, maximum wind power generation reached 14 GW, meaning nearly 37% of the nation's electricity was generated by wind power operating at over 70% capacity.
 On 5 December 2019, maximum wind power generation reached 15.6 GW.
 At around 2 am on 1 July 2019, wind power was producing 50.64% of the electricity supply, perhaps the first time that over half of the UK's electricity was produced by wind, while at 2:00 am on 8 February 2019, wind power was producing 56.05% of the electricity supply.
-Wind power first exceeded 16GW on 8 December 2019 during Storm Atiyah.
+Wind power first exceeded 16 GW on 8 December 2019 during Storm Atiyah.